fozziethebeat/TopicModelComparison/README.md

 1. Compute the list of all words appearing in any topic
-2. Compute the Pointwise Mutual Information scores between all listed words within an extrenal corpus (for the UCI metric)
+2. Compute the Pointwise Mutual Information scores between all listed words within an external corpus (for the UCI metric)
 3. Compute document Co-Occurence scores for all listed words in the New York Times corpus (for the UMass metric)
 4. Start a server for each set of scores and query the server for the coherence